 You performed some cover tunes.
 Which of these stand out in your mind?

-Some of the cover tunes the band played, before doing only our stuff, were “Jumping Jack Flash” (Stones), “4 In The Morning” (Youngbloods), “Season of the Witch” (Donovan) etc. We led our sets off with Murray doing a montage of riffs on Hendrix, The Beatles, & I think maybe either Page or Beck.
+Some of the cover tunes the band played, before doing only our stuff, were “Jumping Jack Flash” (Stones), “Four In The Morning” (Youngbloods), “Season of the Witch” (Donovan) etc. We led our sets off with Murray doing a montage of riffs on Hendrix, The Beatles, and I think maybe either Page or Beck.

 Did Morgen play many gigs?
 What were some of the venues you played?
 Who were some of the artists you appeared with?

-We played gigs all around New York City; Ondene’s by the 59th St., Bridge, The Electric Circus, Wednesdays, etc. if memory serves me correctly we did a gig at a fancy Hotel on Park Avenue and were actually introduced there by a guy named Ed..........
-Sullivan.
+We played gigs all around New York City; Ondene’s by the 59th St., Bridge, The Electric Circus, Wednesdays, etc. If memory serves me correctly we did a gig at a fancy Hotel on Park Avenue and were actually introduced there by a guy named Ed Sullivan.
 At one of those gigs Joe Carlton, head of ABC Probe Records, saw us and decided to sign us immediately.
-Unreal!!!!
+Unreal!
 I don’t recall many of the artists we gigged with, but I remember we played the Fillmore East with Cat Mother & the All Night Newsboys.
-We followed Iron Butterfly into the Bitter End & played there with David Ackles, I believe.
+We followed Iron Butterfly into the Bitter End and played there with David Ackles, I believe.